 #4: Work on your power hiking fitness:

 As I mentioned above, this was something that was not on my radar when I first started competing in mountain trail races.
 I think for many novices, there is something about reverting to walking during a race that is akin to failure and at the very least a serious ego hit.
-However, a recent study from the University of Colorado in Boulder has demonstrated quite the opposite and confirms what serious mountain and ultra runners have known for years: power hiking is a necessary part of both training and competition.
+However, a study from the University of Colorado in Boulder has demonstrated quite the opposite and confirms what serious mountain and ultra runners have known for years: power hiking is a necessary part of both training and competition.

 The study had seasoned mountain runners run and walk on a variety of different inclines ranging from 9-39 degrees.
 They found that it requires the same amount of energy to climb a slope, whether running or walking.
 So the next time you face a steep hill, you have an excuse to walk.
 Not only will you probably be faster and more efficient but power hiking uses different muscle groups which gives your body a break from the repetitive pounding of running and allows the running muscles some recovery time.

 Whether on a technical trail or not, most people tend to sit back and put on the brakes on the downhills, thus overusing the quadricep muscles instead of using the downhill for the recovery it should be.
 Running down steep, non-technical terrain forces your legs to turnover more quickly which leads to greater neuromuscular adaptations translating to a quicker cadence on and off the trails.
 Successful downhill running is a mixture of skill, cadence and confidence, the later being the major issue for most people.
 Practice makes perfect!

 So now onto my favorite places to practice my long hill work in front range Colorado.
 And just a preface: I am not talking short hill repeats, those have their time and place.
 I am talking LONG hills, 1/2 mile in length or longer.
 Hills with a minimum average incline of 8% that can be made into repeats if desired.